 Peanut production has changed dramatically in the last 5-10 years and many of the management considerations have been driven by tomato spotted wilt virus (TSWV).
+Although TSWV outbreak has not been severe in the last several years, it has made significant comebacks in the more recent past.
 Factors affecting spotted wilt incidence and severity are shown below in approximate order of importance:

 - Rotation and location

 - Cultivar

 - Planting date

 - Plant population

 - Insecticide use

 - Row pattern

+- Conservation/conventional tillage

-- Tillage
+- Cover crops

 - Herbicides